codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ### (Hybrid GitOps) Upgrade provisioned Runtimes

 Upgrade provisioned Hybrid Runtimes to install critical security updates or the latest versions of all components.
-Upgrade a provisioned Hybrid Runtime by running a silent upgrade or through the CLI wizard.
+Upgrade a provisioned Hybrid Runtime by running a silent upgrade or through the GitOps CLI wizard.
-If you have managed clusters for the Hybrid Runtime, upgrading the Runtime automatically updates runtime components within the managed cluster as well.
+If you have managed clusters for Hybrid GitOps, upgrading the Runtime automatically updates runtime components within the managed cluster as well.

 > When there are security updates, the UI displays the alert, _At least one runtime requires a security update_.
 The Version column displays an _Update Required!_ notification.